 The wind snaked through the porous walls of the Old Stone Keep, lifting the tapestries and carrying in a fresh bouquet of dank river air.
 The hall was still empty, but I could feel that room was carrying its self with anticipation.
 The newly built tables, the freshly lit torches, the colorful tapestries, and cleanly swept floors all screamed at me that this was a room waiting to be filled.
 Tonight, in this room, the reins of power would finally be pulled taught and the Kingdom of Parna would again respond to their commands.
-I took a deep breath of chilled moist river air that over-powered the scented braziers and smells of fresh hay.
+I took a deep breath of chilled moist river air and held it until the taste of the river: the decay from washed away crops and the human wastes of the city over-powered the scented braziers and smells of fresh hay.

 The cold wet drafts reminded me of my first days in this country 30 years ago and my time with my old tudor.
 “All of Parna is divided into fours,” Steward Bjorvon had said as we rode down from the mountains, “Four rivers, Four regions, Four faiths and Four peoples. “ Like most holy men, Bjorvon was an all knowing smoke artists and like most blow hards he would sacrifice truth and twist facts to make a compelling narrative.
 Such was the case then, defining the nation as fours gave his story a theme.
 After 30 years in Parna, I would say that there are actually five important rivers, only three majors faiths, and at least seven regions worth distinguishing in terms of taxes and land value.
 But there are four tribes of people, and tonight our new King, a strong lad of 12 years named, needs to demonstrate to those tribes the kind of rule he can offer powerful men of his kingdom.